MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwdeletekey.md

  - ZwDeleteKey
 ---

-# ZwDeleteKey function

 ## -description

-The <b>ZwDeleteKey</b> routine deletes an open key from the registry.
+The **ZwDeleteKey** routine deletes an open key from the registry.

 ## -parameters

 ### -param KeyHandle [in]

 Handle to the registry key to be deleted.
-The handle is created by a successful call to <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-zwcreatekey">ZwCreateKey</a> or <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-zwopenkey">ZwOpenKey</a>.
+The handle is created by a successful call to [ZwCreateKey](/windows-hardware/drivers/ddi/wdm/nf-wdm-zwcreatekey) or [ZwOpenKey](/windows-hardware/drivers/ddi/wdm/nf-wdm-zwopenkey).

 ## -returns

-<b>ZwDeleteKey</b> returns an NTSTATUS value.
+**ZwDeleteKey** returns an NTSTATUS value.
 Possible return values include:

 - **STATUS_SUCCESS**